ShonenTheoryShonenTheory

 Why is the damsel in distress trope bad for a story?

-It makes the world feel artificial and implies that the character's only value lies in vulnerability.
+• It implies the female character's only value lies in vulnerability.

-How should writers handle a female character's power scaling?
+How can writers avoid wasting a female character's potential?

 Writing good fiction demands stepping outside of your own skin.
 It requires inhabiting minds that do not belong to you.